 Lamar University - Sigma Phi Epsilon Fraternity House

-Shockingly, this is not a tale of a hazing gone wrong, but a story that goes back decades in time.
-Having once operated as a brothel, one might think the visiting ghosts would be residents from its seedy past.
+Shockingly, this is not a tale of hazing gone wrong, but a story that goes back decades in time.
+Having once operated as a brothel, one might think the visiting ghosts could be residents from its seedy past.
 But this building, now part of Lamar University, is surprisingly haunted by none other than the friendly spirit of the farmer, the first owner of this old house-turned-fraternity.
 This kind spirit is reported to have been seen opening windows and conversing with Fraternity brothers.

 Mystery surrounds Bragg Road, a long dirt road shrouded by towering trees, with reports of unidentified orbs of floating lights lingering around the road.
 Is it merely the reflection of car lights, as some would have you believe?
 Maybe, and maybe not.
 Perhaps they are the result of a never-ending fire during the infamous Kaiser Burnout, where a man was shot to death.
 Or maybe the light is from a spirit with a flashlight looking in the woods for his murdered bride and her killer.
 Whether you believe the rational explanation or the spooky lore, a drive down Bragg Road late at night will provide for a creepy chill or two.